 The symptoms of IBS can be embarrassing, but you don't have to suffer in silence.
 IBS is more common than you think, especially in women under age 45.
 In fact, one in 10 people have IBS symptoms, but only half have been diagnosed with the disorder.
 Could you be one of them?

-Irritable bowel syndrome is a chronic condition caused by problems in the large intestine.
+Health experts have not been able to find an exact physical cause for IBS.
+It is often thought that stress is one cause.
+Stress may make IBS symptoms worse.
 The symptoms of IBS may be constant, or they can come and go.
 There may even be times when it seems your tummy woes have disappeared.
 Then IBS symptoms flare up again.

 Symptoms of IBS